-HLAA will honor outstanding individuals, HLAA Chapters and State Organizations, companies, and organizations at the HLAA Convention 2016 in Washington, D.C., on Sunday, June 26, at the Awards Breakfast and Ceremony.
-Some awards are presented at our other convention events, but the main attraction is the Awards Breakfast and Ceremony.
-In addition to the awards, recognitions are given during the Awards Breakfast to outgoing chapter and state leaders, Walk4Hearing participants for leadership roles/program development from proceeds, Founder’s Day, and others when relevant.
+HLAA will honor outstanding individuals, HLAA Chapters and State Organizations, companies, and organizations at the HLAA2017 Convention in Salt Lake City, Utah, on Friday evening, June 23, at the HLAA Stars Come Out, Awards Ceremony and Talent Show.
+Some awards are presented at our other convention events, but the main attraction is the Awards Ceremony & Talent Show.
+In addition to the awards, we will recognize outgoing chapter and state leaders, Walk4Hearing participants for leadership roles and program development from proceeds, Founder’s Day, and others when relevant.

 Things to Know

 Individuals nominated must be current HLAA Members.
 There are three exceptions:

 - Nominations that include information closely matched to the specific award criteria explained herein stand the best chance of being selected.